AdamKhales/Pendulum-Simulation-Project/README.md

 ### Requirements
-To run this project, there a few requirements.
-You must have JDK 17+ installed on your computer as well as an IDE that supports javaFX.
+To run this project, there are a few requirements: You must have JDK 17+ installed on your computer as well as an IDE that supports javaFX.

 ## How to run the project
 1. Clone the repository using gitbash or the IDE: (git clone https://github.com/AdamKhales/Pendulum-Simulation-Project.git)